hchristinasmith/bulkform/README.md

 # Bulk Order Form Application

-A fullstack web application that provides an efficient bulk ordering system.
-This application allows users to browse products, search by name and brand, add multiple items to a cart at once, and manage their cart contents with quantity updates and item removal.
+A full-stack web application that streamlines the bulk ordering process for B2B customers.
+Users can browse products, search by name and brand, add multiple items to a cart at once, and manage cart contents with quantity updates and item removal.

+🧑‍💼 Built for a client to simplify wholesale orders for her B2B customers.
+This application will eventually integrate with the client's BigCommerce storefront.

 ## Features